All Episodes

 Real peace, real peace and security for both of us.

-Well, that's see, here's where the realist in me starts to come out is that I just to the victor goes to spoils.
+Well, that's see, here's where the realist in me starts to come out is that I just to the victor goes the spoils.

 That's the way it's always been throughout history.

-And to me, that is the thing that we that I think we should be looking at here in the United States is why are we doing this and why are the leaders who were on their way out affecting policy in another country when they're complaining daily because they say that the Russians affected our uh our election process.
+And to me, that is the thing that I think we should be looking at here in the United States is why are we doing this and why are the leaders who are on their way out affecting policy in another country when they're complaining daily because they say that the Russians affected our election process?

-It's a it's a catch-22, and it to me it's it's the diplomacy uh warfare that's going on.
+It's a catch-22 and to me it's the diplomacy warfare that's going on.

 Well, I think you're picking up something, which is there is this kind of diplomatic warfare that goes on.